aletc1/kubedaemon/README.md

 Suppose you want to build a SaaS, multi-tenant platform and your business requires that your customers can freely train some AI models to later use them inside your platform.
 Kubedaemon can handle the necesary plumbing for you:
 - Put resource quotas to your tenants to ensure an upper-bound limit (e.g the customer cannot run a Job that requires 32GB and 8 CPU if your tenant just have paid for a limit of 1CPU and 2GB RAM).
 - When running the job, tag it to select the propper Node (VM) to run the job (GPU, memory optimized or CPU optimized).
-Your Kubernetes can have multple node pools with different set of capacities and features.
+Your Kubernetes can have multple node pools with different set of capabilities and sizes.
 Or even, you can exploit the "Virtual Node" facility if you are in Azure Kubernetes Services.
 - Automatically accounts the spent per tenant and job/service (pod level).
 This is very useful since public clouds accounts resource-level usage only (e.g the usage of the VM/Node as a whole), and doesnt go to tenant level (unless you divide the infrastructure per tenant but this is not practical since there might be customers that cannot afford a full infrastructure).
 - Monitor the process & have logs wich you can share (or not) with the user.
 - Host long running services (with scale-to-zero functionality) that can be directly called (sync) or through a queue (async)